-Scientific papers can be difficult to understand in general, especially for those who don't read them on a regular basis or are unfamiliar with the domain.
-That's partially because English can be ambiguous, and mathematics can be dry.
-Study authors also tend to assume a familiarity with the subject matter they may not fully explain key points.
+Scientific papers can be difficult to understand in general, even for those trained to read them.
+Study authors tend to assume a familiarity with the subject matter and may not fully explain termonology or background knowledge those in their field typically already know.
+Additionally English can be ambiguous, and mathematics can be dry.
 Add an emotionally charged topic, like miscarriage, and some hormones and it's easy to see how misinterpretations occur.

 The purpose of this article is to help you learn how to approach scientific studies so that you might get the most possible from them.